ken-de-nigerian/payments-router/README.md

 See [CHANGELOG.md](docs/CHANGELOG.md) for version history.

-**Latest: v1.4.1** - Code review fixes: race condition protection, improved logging, cache optimization
+**Latest: v1.7.0** - Subscription support for PaystackDriver with complete API, tests, and documentation

 ---